If you’re reading this, you probably don’t enjoy using Instagram either.

 2. Too Many Ads and Content from Celebrities

-But it wasn’t until the integration of Facebook ads, Instagram Shops and Messenger into one big advertising machinery that we are bombarded with the same ads across multiple social networks.
+I know that Facebook ads are an integral part of the Instagram experience.
+But with the integration of Facebook, Instagram Shops and Messenger into one big advertising machinery, we are bombarded with the same ads across multiple social networks.

 This also leads me to the next disadvantage of Instagram.